-Phase One freehold multi-phased mixed

-Sam District, Pathum Thani Province

-in Bangkok after the completion

-sales

-of the transferring of titles to

-certain buyers who has

-fulfilled the terms of the

-agreement.

-Corporation

-will continue
+Thailand, the Group has also In recognised revenue in FY2022 under its Phase One freehold multi-phased mixed development projects in the Khlong Sam District, Pathum Thani Province in Bangkok after the completion of the transferring of titles to certain buyers who has fulfilled the terms of the sales agreement.
+TA Corporation will continue to step up marketing efforts for the balance units.

-In Singapore, the Group's 20%-owned associate FSKH Development Pte Ltd has obtained Temporary Occupation Permit for its 265-unit 99-year leasehold residential development -The Antares in December 2022.
+In Singapore, the Group's 20%-owned associate FSKH Development Pte Ltd has obtained Temporary Occupation Permit for its 265-unit 99-year leasehold residential development - The Antares in December 2022.